MaxSolar0713/480psp/README.md

 I will also be including a build of any HandBrake presets that seem to work, as I have been fiddling with HandBrake and have had various successes; however, there's always some sort of aspect ratio issue, so I would advise the python script first.

+*Update: While I do have a working HandBrake setting, it comes witg two problems: the main one is that can't export the preset.
+The other i discovered out of testing -- I made the mistake of using SuperFast 480p and modifying it to make it work.
+It will look fine on the PSP, but if you try to output it to a TV (which be honest is the main reason you're doing it) using the SuperFast base it looks... awful.
+I've never seen such a bad version of The Emperor's Club.
+I will be completely redoing it with HQ, but you can do it in HandBrake by setting main as profile and profile to 2.1... ill fix what i said when i get the chance.